MarkMakies/Roverling-Mk-II/README.md

 ![Screenshot_2023-10-24_15-35-30](https://github.com/MarkMakies/Roverling-Mk-II/assets/105891859/2d0717cf-a4fb-4b08-a163-27af71d6e3ab)

-## An now stage 5 - writing it all up so others can understand and follow
+## And now stage 5 - writing it all up so others can understand and follow

 in progress.....